High School Dropout

 Many of the most significant factors affecting dropout rates, like family income, are beyond the reach of the school system.
 State programs aimed at dealing with dropout issues generally take one of two forms:

-- Preventive programs like Project Graduation that are designed to keep young people in school by identifying and helping students at risk of dropping out.
+- Preventive programs, such as Project Graduation, that are designed to keep young people in school by identifying and helping students at risk of dropping out.

 - Programs like Race to GED and the Virginia Community College System's Middle College, which "recover" dropouts by helping them get a GED after they leave high school.

 State rankings are ordered so that #1 is understood to be the best.

 Data Definitions and Sources

 Data is for Event Dropouts, which is the percentage of public school students in grades 9-12 who dropped out of school in a given year.